Aniael/scryvue/ScryWeb/README.md

 # scryweb

-> yes i used a fucken vue template go laugh at me now go do it go
+> wait what this isn't blender

-> is this actually how these work lmao?
+> how

 ## Build Setup